dilyanpalauzov/openhab-voltronic-inverter/bundles/org.openhab.automation.java223/README.md

 ## Variable injection

 Of course, a script needs to communicate with openHAB to be useful.
-We will call 'openHAB inputs' those objects, values, references, that openHAB gives to expose to your script.
+We will call 'openHAB inputs' those objects, values, references, that openHAB exposes to your script.
 For example, a reference to the item registry will allow a script to interact with items by checking their state or giving them command.

 With this Java223 bundle, it is done by the way of automatic injection.